Slimming World

 Slimming World is an English weight loss organisation.
 It was founded in Derbyshire in 1969 by Margaret Miles-Bramwell, who remained its chairperson until her death on 2 February 2025.

-Its focus is predominantly weight loss, and supports members to maintain a healthy weight once they reach their target.
-It operates through a network of 3,500 consultants across the country.
+Its focus is predominantly weight loss although it supports members to maintain a healthy weight.
+It operates through a network of 3,500 consultants.

 Slimming World offers an eating plan based on food satiety and energy density as well as a group support service called IMAGE Therapy.